openknowledge/workshop-cloud/README.md

 and use AWS cli to push it to our elastic container registry:

 1. Go to https://console.aws.amazon.com/console/home
-2. Log into your AWS account via web console using your credentials (if not signed in).
+2. Log into your AWS account via web console using your credentials (if not already signed in).
 3. Choose AWS ECR service via global search or service overview (Container).
 4. Choose your ECR service
 5. Click "View push commands" and follow the instructions using the Codespace terminal